I’ve written a lot about the overall strategies to grow one’s authentic business.

 Repurposed Content each Monday, Tuesday, Thursday:

 You don’t have to follow my exact process.
-The point is to have some kind of reasonable schedule that allows you to stay consistent in the practice of expressing your authentic thoughts related to your business.
+The point is to have a schedule that allows you to stay consistent in expressing your authentic thoughts related to your business.

-Stay faithful to the rhythm you’ve dedicated to, while allowing it to gradually change and innovate as your business changes.
+Stay faithful to your content rhythm, while allowing it to gradually change as needed.

-When I started content creation several years ago, I was making a lot more new content.
+When I started creating years ago, I was making a lot more new content:

 2. What is your content distribution plan?